Asmara: History

 According to Eritrean Tigrinya oral traditional history, there were four clans living in the Asmera area on the Kebessa Plateau: the Gheza Gurtom, the Gheza Shelele, the Gheza Serenser and Gheza Asmae.
 These villages were frequently attacked by clans from the lowlands, until the women of each clan decided that to preserve peace the four clans must unite.
 The men accepted, hence the name "Arbate Asmera".
 Arbate Asmera literally means, in the Tigrinya language, "the four (feminine plural) made them unite".

 The first mention of Asmara comes from a Latin itinerary during the reign of Emperor Dawit I (1382–1411).

+Asmara in the 19th Century

+The importance of Asmara grew in the late 19th century, when it first became the capital of Bahr Negash Gerada Zeray, assuming a role comparable to that previously held by Debarwa.

+It later subsequently came under the control of several regional chiefs, including Ras Hailu Teweledemedhin, Ras Woldemichael Solomon, and finally Ras Alula prior to its incorporation into Italian Eritrea.

+The town was later occupied by Italian forces in coordination with several local chiefs, most notably Aberra Kasa Hailu, the grandson of Hailu Teweledemedhin.